johnosbb/NLP/Spacy/clause_types.md

 __Examples of Type V Variation Clauses with Object Complements__: "He considers __himself__ _an authority_."
 "It made __life__ _difficult_."

-The direct object has been outlined in bold and the object compliment in italics in the examples above.
+The direct object has been outlined in bold and the object complement in italics in the examples above.

-It can be difficult to distinguish between a direct object,indirect object and object compliment.
+It can be difficult to distinguish between a direct object,indirect object and object complement.
 We can normally clarify the situation by asking.

 - Is there an action that can be received?
 - Can we identify “who” is receiving the action?

-If the answer to both these questions is no then we are dealing with an object compliment.
+If the answer to both these questions is no then we are dealing with an object complement.

 For the second sentence: